Python multiprocessing speed -

 see last example in excellent introduction hellmann: http://www.doughellmann.com/pymotw/multiprocessing/communication.html

-pool_size = multiprocessing.cpu_count() * 2 pool = multiprocessing.pool(processes=pool_size, initializer=start_process, maxtasksperchild=2, ) pool_outputs = pool.map(do_calculation, inputs)
+pool_size = multiprocessing.cpu_count() * 2 pool = multiprocessing.pool(processes=pool_size, initializer=start_process, maxtasksperchild=2, ) pool_outputs = pool.map(do_calculation, inputs) you create pools depending on cores have.

 Comments